Pat Smythe

 Patricia Rosemary "Pat" Smythe, OBE (22 November 1928 – 27 February 1996) was a British show jumper.
 She competed at the 1956 and 1960 Summer Olympics, winning a team bronze medal in 1956.
-She served as president of the British Show Jumping Association in 1983–86, and as vice-president from 1987–96.
+She served as president of the British Show Jumping Association in 1983–86 and as vice-president from 1987 to 1996.
 She also wrote many books on equestrian themes, largely for children.

 Early years

 Pat Smythe was the last of three children, the other two being Dicky and Ronald Smythe.
 Dicky died from pneumonia at the age of four.
 Her parents were Eric Hamilton Smythe and Frances Monica Curtoys, who were born in the early 1900s.
-She was born in East Sheen, and at the age of 10 moved to the Cotswolds.
+She was born in East Sheen and at the age of 10 moved to the Cotswolds.
 Later she was a boarder at Talbot Heath School in Bournemouth.

 Pat nearly died from diphtheria when she was five.
-Although she recovered fully, it meant that she had to learn to walk again.
+Although she recovered fully she had to learn to walk again.
 Hardship and suffering were to feature predominantly throughout her professional and personal life.
-Her father died of ill health when she was in her late teens, and her mother was killed in a car crash when she was 23.
+Her father died of ill health when she was in her late teens and her mother was killed in a car crash when she was 23.

 War years

 World War II brought times of separation for the family.
 In early 1940 her father was sent to Biskra in Algeria to heal his arthritis.
 Her mother remained in London working for the Red Cross.
 During her father's return from North Africa via France, her mother set out to find him.
-They met in Aix-les-Bains, and escaped from France under enemy fire, on the very last boat leaving Bordeaux just before the Germans occupied the city.
+They met in Aix-les-Bains and escaped from France under enemy fire on the very last boat leaving Bordeaux just before the Germans occupied the city.

-Pat herself was sent to the Cotswolds for her safety, along with her pony, Pixie.
-Her brother had been evacuated to Newquay in Cornwall, where his school had relocated.
-It was during that time, whilst getting into an entanglement with several horses, that Pat met the King in the middle of the road.
+Pat was sent to the Cotswolds for her safety, along with her pony, Pixie.
+Her brother had been evacuated to Newquay, in Cornwall, where his school had relocated.
+It was during that time, while getting into an entanglement with several horses, that Pat met the King in the middle of the road.
 Unaware of who he was, she said to the driver of the car he was travelling in Shut up!
 Can't you see I'm trying to get these horses out of the road!

-In early 1941, Pat and her parents relocated to a house in the Cotswolds.
-Her parents had to work hard, and their house was turned into a guesthouse.
-In 1949, after her father's death, Pat and her mother moved again, to Miserden in the Cotswolds.
+In early 1941 Pat and her parents moved to a house in the Cotswolds.
+Her parents had to work hard and their house was turned into a guesthouse.
+In 1949, after her father's death, Pat and her mother moved again, to Miserden, in the Cotswolds.